CamilleRSR/Clean-Data-Project/README.md

 ******************************

 For this data set I begin with the information in the train directory.
 I subset X_train based on the columns needed (which were specified as the mean/mean() and standard deviation/std() columns.
-This left me with 68 columns instead of 561.
+This left me with 66 (68 in the end - including Subject and Activity) columns instead of 561.

 I then applied the activity labels (as opposed to the numbers 1-6) to that subset.
 To finish this folder I used cbind to join all the bits of data together.